sseanik/Seddit/README.md

 ### [Original Spec](https://github.com/sseanik/Seddit/blob/master/SPEC.md)

 This web application was developed for a Software Construction project in CS2041 where the backend was provided by course staff.
-I have written all the code, and the spec is owned by UNSW CSE and the CS2041 course.
+I have written all Frontend code, where the spec and backend server are owned by UNSW CSE and the CS2041 course.